frictionlessdata/datapackage-py/README.md

 ### Resource

 A class for working with data resources.
-You can read or iterate tabular resources using the `table` property.
+You can read or iterate tabular resources using the `iter/read` methods and all resource as bytes using `row_iter/row_read` methods.

 Consider we have some local csv file.
 It could be inline data or remote link - all supported by `Resource` class (except local files for in-brower usage of course).
 But say it's `data.csv` for now: